zhaohuiwang/GenAI/docs/Google_ADK.md

     tools=[google_search]
 )
 ```
+- `name` (Required): A unique string identifier for the agent
+- `model` (Required): Specify the underlying LLM that will power this agent's reasoning.
+- `instruction` parameter is arguably the most critical for shaping an LlmAgent's behavior.
+It's a string (or a function returning a string) that tells the agent:
+    - Its core task or goal.
+    - Its personality or persona (e.g., "You are a helpful assistant," "You are a witty pirate").
+    - Constraints on its behavior (e.g., "Only answer questions about X," "Never reveal Y").
+    - How and when to use its tools.
+You should explain the purpose of each tool and the circumstances under which it should be called, supplementing any descriptions within the tool itself.
+    - The desired format for its output (e.g., "Respond in JSON," "Provide a bulleted list").

+    The instruction is a string template, you can use the {var} syntax to insert dynamic values into the instruction. {var} is used to insert the value of the state variable named var. {artifact.var} is used to insert the text content of the artifact named var.
+If the state variable or artifact does not exist, the agent will raise an error.
+If you want to ignore the error, you can append a ? to the variable name as in {var?}.
+- `description` (Optional, Recommended for Multi-Agent): Provide a concise summary of the agent's capabilities.
+This description is primarily used by other LLM agents to determine if they should route a task to this agent.
+Make it specific enough to differentiate it from peers.

+- `tools` (Optional): Provide a list of tools the agent can use.
+Tools give your LlmAgent capabilities beyond the LLM's built-in knowledge or reasoning.
+They allow the agent to interact with the outside world, perform calculations, fetch real-time data, or execute specific actions.

+- Advanced Configuration & Control  (`generate_content_config`, `input_schema`, `output_schema`, `output_key`, `include_contents`)

 #### 2. Create a `.env` file with Google Cloud credentials or API keys
 #### 3. Install Dependencies
 ```bash